 - If you have a criminal history and traffic history;

 - Any information given to the court relating to your medical history, mental or physical impairment or physical capacity that is deemed relevant;

 - If the offence was committed in the prosecution or attempted prosecution of another offence and what the nature of the offence is;

 In a number of circumstances, the court must automatically disqualify a person from driving such as if the person was suspended from driving due to a loss of demerit points, or if the person drove without a licence which had been suspended because of an offence against the Queensland Road Rules, section 20 – Obeying the speed limit.

 A recently expired driver licence may be a licence which expired less than a year before the offence was committed.

-A recently expired driver’s licence may also be a licence which was withdrawn less than 1 year previously because the holder of that licence was deemed to have a mental or physical incapacity which rendered them unsafe to drive a car.
+It could also be a licence which was withdrawn less than 1 year previously because the holder of that licence was deemed to have a mental or physical incapacity which rendered them unsafe to drive a car.

 Permit to drive – recently expired driver licence